-Simply put, one stage couldn't carry enough fuel to get me there.
+Simply put, one stage couldn't carry enough fuel to get us close to outer space.

-So I unloaded the little green dude from the cockpit and went back to the drawing board.
-Now, I upgraded to two stages.
-To keep this story short I'll say this: I discovered why the Apollo missions relied on three stage rockets.
+We unloaded the little green dude from the cockpit and went back to the drawing board.
+Now, we upgraded to two stages....

+...and to keep this story short I'll say this: I discovered why the Apollo missions relied on three stage rockets.
 That's how much it took to get into space.